ecstatic-nobel/Aisle25/README.md

 # [Aisle25™]
-##### Use the username of failed logons seen in the Windows Security logs to determine the password of authorized users.
+##### Use the username of failed logons seen in the Windows Security logs to alert on clear-text passwords of authorized users.

 #### Description
 Ever been distracted and ended up typing your password in the username/email field?
 Ever wonder where there logs go?
 Well, I'm pretty sure all failed (and successful) logons get logged somewhere.
 Using these logs, an insider doesn't need to worry about cracking hashes.
 They just need to wait for the right time (early Monday morning or when you're rushing back from lunch) to get your password for free because you'll blindly provide it to them.
 And not just at work either.
 This could happen when logging into any account (banks, shopping, school, etc.).